XanaduAI/pennylane-datasets/README.md

 ## Login

-To log in to your `pennylane.ai` account via the CLI, please run the following command:
+To log in to your PennyLane account via the CLI, please run the following command:
  ```bash
 (.venv) pennylane-datasets $ dsets login
 Checking credentials...
 ```

 This will run a check that searches for a valid authorization token on your local machine.
 If this is the first time using the CLI login function, or if an existing token has expired, the login flow will be triggered.
-This will direct you to a  `pennylane.ai` login webpage in your browser.
+This will direct you to a PennyLane login webpage in your browser.
 In this window you can enter your associated email and password.
 If successful the corresponding CLI output will look like:

 ```bash